aniruddha-adhikary/ideas/README.md

 ## Finance

 - 🏦 **Exchange Rate Aggregator**: This would aggregate exchange rates from across the internet, and allow users to find the cheapest money-exchange options for buying Foreign Currency.
 (Yes these already exist but not good enough for ASEAN and South Asia)
+- 💳 **Live Budgeting App**: The spending tracker would be live.
+So for Singaporean Banks, as soon as a transaction is made, the entry gets into the budgeting app.
+So you have idea of your money flow across banks and credit card providers.
+- 💸 **Money Spending Behaviour App**: Looking at all your transactions real-time, it would try to deter you from spending money.
+Like "you could've bought a weeks breakfast instead of that toy you'll never use."
+Probably LLMs to figure out what items are important for what persona of people to make sure we tune our substitute items.

 ## Language and Input